perhammer/guts-code-olympics-2021/README.md

 ###### BONUS

-You get 5 points extra for submitting a link to a public repository ([GitHub](https://githib.com "You can sign up for GitHub for free!"), [GitLab](https://gitlab.com "You can sign up for GitLab for free!"), or [stgit](https://stgit.dcs.gla.ac.uk/ "If you already have an stgit account, you can also use that!")) containing a descriptive README.md file and the other components required to submit.
+You get 5 points extra for submitting a link to a public repository ([GitHub](https://github.com "You can sign up for GitHub for free!"), [GitLab](https://gitlab.com "You can sign up for GitLab for free!"), or [stgit](https://stgit.dcs.gla.ac.uk/ "If you already have an stgit account, you can also use that!")) containing a descriptive README.md file and the other components required to submit.

 You get 5 extra points for subtly making sure that _one of us_ always ends up with superior stats to the other three.
 Choose wisely!

+You get 1 additional point for each of us you connect with on LinkedIn and including the phrase "I want the bonus!" in your connection request.
+Make sure to also include your team name so we can find you.

 #### 6. Beat Hedy At RPS (Medium (75-100 points))